FavioVazquez/spark-hash-SBT-oriented/README.md

 Example Data
 -----
 We executed some nmap probes and now would like to group IP addresses with similar sets of exposed ports.
 An small example of this dataset has been provided in data/sample.dat for illustration.

 As part of the preprocessing which was performed on nmap xml files, we flattened IP addresses with identical port sets.
 The flattening did not factor the time when the port was open.
-This processing resulted in the following dataset which is highlighted with the Spark REPL in local mode:

-	bash$ ./shell_local.sh
-	scala> val port_set : org.apache.spark.rdd.RDD[(List[Int], Int)] = sc.objectFile("data/sample.dat")
+To run SparkHashTry you have to specify the class in the spark-submit (if running in cluster mode)

+	spark-submit --class="SparkHashTry" target/scala-2.10/spark-hash.jar

+In the SparkHashTry example we explore the data, and later we will use the Hasher and LSH to make use of the great mrsqueeze code.

-	scala> port_set.take(5).foreach(println)
+	port_set.take(5).foreach(println)

+Result

 	(List(21, 23, 443, 8000, 8080),1)
 	(List(80, 3389, 49152, 49153, 49154, 49155, 49156, 49157),9)
 	(List(21, 23, 80, 2000, 3000),13)